3dcitydb/3dcitydb-docs/source/impexp/docker.rst

   docker pull 3dcitydb/impexp:TAG

 The image *tag* is composed of the Importer/Exporter version and the image variant.
-Debian is the default image variant, where no image varaint is appended to the tag.
+Debian is the default image variant, where no image variant is appended to the tag.
 For the Alpine Linux images ``-alpine`` is appended.
 The full list of available tags can be found on `DockerHub <https://hub. docker.com/r/3dcitydb/impexp/tags?page=1&ordering=last_updated>`_.